-Phasing uses the assessed value of land in the current year minus not more than 66% and not less than 50% of the amount by which the increase in the assessed value of the land in the current year exceeds the average percentage increase in the value in the current year of all land within the municipality included in the same property class and the assessed value of improvements in the current year.
+- assessed land value = the assessed value of the land in the current year; - phasing reduction = the amount determined by multiplying - a) the phasing percentage established by the assessment phasing bylaw, being not less than 50% and not more than 66%, - by - b) the difference between - (i) the increase in the assessed value of the land in the current year from the previous year, and - (ii) the assessed value of the land in the previous year multiplied by the average percentage increase in the assessed value from the previous year to the current year of all land within the municipality included in the same property class; - assessed improvements value = the assessed value of improvements in the current year.

-Both averaging and phasing are subject to a number of regulatory requirements (e.g., municipality must give notice of its intention to use one of the options; municipality must establish procedures for property owners to make complaints), Community Charter s.198 and the Assessment Phasing and Averaging Regulation should be reviewed prior to use.
+Both averaging and phasing are subject to a number of regulatory requirements (e.g., municipality must give notice of its intention to use one of the options; municipality must establish procedures for property owners to make complaints).
+Community Charter s.198 and the Assessment Phasing and Averaging Regulation should be reviewed prior to use.